mukeshkumar1110/Exp-7-Synchornous-counters-/README.md

+# Developed by: Roopak C S
+# Register Number: 212223220088
-# Exp-6-Synchornous-counters - up counter and down counter
+# EXP-6 Synchornous-counters - up counter and down counter
+## Aim:
-### AIM: To implement 4 bit up and down counters and validate  functionality.
+To implement 4 bit up and down counters and validate  functionality.
+## Equipments required:
+Hardware required:
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+PC, Cyclone II , USB flasher

+Software required:
-### SOFTWARE REQUIRED:   Quartus prime
+Quartus prime
-### THEORY

-## UP COUNTER
+## Theory:
+### Up Counter:
 The counter is a digital sequential circuit and here it is a 4 bit counter, which simply means it can count from 0 to 15 and vice versa based upon the direction of counting (up/down).

 The counter (“count“) value will be evaluated at every positive (rising) edge of the clock (“clk“) cycle.